Non Stick Pans and Infertility

 "High PFAA levels were associated with fewer normal sperm.
 Thus, high levels of PFAAs may contribute to the otherwise unexplained low semen quality often seen in young men."

-Good choices for alternate cookware include stainless steel, glass and when you really need non-stick try cast iron.
-If you season cast-iron well - and often - it is a very great non-stick alternative.
+Good choices for alternate cookware include stainless steel, glass and when you really need non-stick try well-seasoned cast iron.
+If you season cast-iron super-well and often it makes a very good non-stick alternative.

-Human Reproduction, online Jan 28
+(2) Human Reproduction, online Jan 28

 Environmental Health Perspectives, Do perfluoroalkyl compounds impair human semen quality, Joensen et al, online Mar 02, 09

 Content copyright © 2023 by Hannah Calef.
 All rights reserved.